MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 Several users or roles making administrative changes can result in *configuration drift* away from intended security architecture and standards.
 Security standards can also change over time.
 Security personnel must constantly and consistently detect new risks, evaluate mitigation options, and update security architecture to prevent potential breaches.
 Security management across multiple public cloud and private infrastructure environments can become burdensome.

 Microsoft Cloud App Security is a *Cloud Access Security Broker (CASB)* platform with capabilities for *Cloud Security Posture Management (CSPM)*.
-MCAS can connect to multiple cloud services and applications to collect security logs, monitor user behavior, and impose restrictions that the platforms themselves don't offer.
+MCAS can connect to multiple cloud services and applications to collect security logs, monitor user behavior, and impose restrictions that the platforms themselves may not offer.

 MCAS provides several capabilities that can integrate with AWS for immediate benefits:

-- The MCAS app connector uses several AWS APIs to search for configuration issues and threats on the AWS platform, including *user behavior analytics (UBA)*.
+- The MCAS app connector uses several AWS APIs, including UBA, to search for configuration issues and threats on the AWS platform.
 - *AWS Access Controls* can enforce sign-in restrictions based on application, device, IP address, location, registered ISP, and specific user attributes.
 - *Session Controls for AWS* block potential malware uploads or downloads based on Microsoft Threat Intelligence or real-time content inspection.
 Session controls can also use real-time content inspection and sensitive data detection to impose *data loss prevention (DLP)* rules that prevent cut, copy, paste, or print operations.